C2DH/ranketwo/_assignments/transformation/01-inventor-creativity.en.md

   -  innovation and creativity
 learning outcomes:
 -  Learn how digital technology is applied to copy images and how this automatically generates metadata (information about the copy that has been created)
+- Learn the basic principles of image recognition and how this contributes to a move from textual to multimodal forms of communication.
+- Learn how to apply source criticism to a digital representation of an object that has been published online.
 documents:
 order: 1
 ---